Graph Kernel Neural Networks

-We performed an ablation study to investigate how the various components and hyper-parameters of our architecture affect the model performance.
-To this end, we consider the MUTAG dataset (for more details on the datasets, see Appendix~\ref{sec:datasetdetails}).
-We start by setting a baseline network configuration (one layer, 16 structural masks of 6 nodes each, subgraphs radius of 3, WL graph kernel and JSD weight of $10^{-4}$) and then we let the considered hyper-parameter(s) vary.
-Specifically, we study the influence of the number of nodes (i.e., the maximum size of the structural masks), number of structural masks, kernel function, subgraph radius, number of GKC layers, and weight of $loss_{JSD}$.
+We start by running an ablation study on the PROTEINS dataset, where we investigate how the various components and hyper-parameters of our architecture affect the model performance.
+To this end, we perform a grid search over all the studied hyperparameter values where we compute the accuracy for a specific hyperparameter and value pair by averaging the results over the 3 best performing models for each fold.
+Specifically, we study the influence of the number of nodes (\ie the maximum size of the structural masks), number of structural masks, kernel function, subgraph radius, number of GKC layers, and weight of $loss_{JSD}$.

-We report accuracy results as bar plots with standard error in Figure~\ref{fig:ablation} (from left to right: number of nodes, number of structural masks, kernel function, subgraph radius, number of GKC layers, and weight of the JSD loss).
-Both the number of structural masks and the maximum number of their nodes play a crucial role in the classification accuracy and thus need to be carefully chosen.
-As expected, also the choice of the kernel function is a crucial factor, highlighting the advantage of allowing to plug-in any non-differentiable graph kernel function.
+We report the average accuracy results as bar plots with standard error in Figure~\ref{fig:ablation} (from left to right: number of nodes, number of structural masks, kernel function, subgraph radius, number of GKC layers, and weight of the JSD loss).
+Both the number of structural masks and the maximum number of their nodes play an important role in the classification accuracy and thus need to be carefully chosen.
+Note that we only fix the maximum number of nodes produced by a given mask, meaning that, in principle, at convergence, the model may have learned masks corresponding to graphs with fewer nodes.
+Also, while nothing in our framework prevents us from fixing a different maximum for each mask, for simplicity and to reduce the number of free parameters, we set the maximum to be the same for all masks.

+As expected, the choice of the kernel function is also a crucial factor, highlighting the advantage of allowing plug-in any non-differentiable graph kernel function.